matrix-io/matrix-documentation/docs/index.md

 <h3 style="padding-top:0;">MATRIX Open System (MOS)</h3>
 **Language:** JavaScript

+> Starting February 28th, 2019, we will be deprecating MATRIX OS (MOS).
+Additionally, we have created a new library called MATRIX Lite which allows you to easily program your MATRIX Device with just one line of code.
+To find out more information about the deprecation of MOS and to learn more about our new library, MATRIX Lite, checkout our community post <a href="https://community.matrix.one/t/mos-being-deprecated-announcing-new-library-matrix-lite/2240" target="_blank">here</a>.

 Highest level of abstraction integrating with MATRIX hardware via **MATRIX CORE**.
 This layer requires an online connection and offers an integrated IoT environment that's easy to use.

 * Remote App Deployment